Safety Study of the Selective Inhibitor of Nuclear Export (SINE) KPT-330 in Patients With Advanced Hematological Cancer

 (for B cell NHL only), an alkylating agent, and steroids.
 Patients with cutaneous T

-cell lymphoma (CTCL) or Peripheral T Cell Leukemia (PTCL) are excluded from the
+cell lymphoma (CTCL) or Peripheral T Cell Leukemia (PTCL) are excluded from this

 Chronic Lymphocytic Leukemia (CLL): advanced, relapsed CLL after having received

-fludarabine (if appropriate), an alkylating agent, and rituximab as part of one or
+fludarabine (if medically appropriate), an alkylating agent, and rituximab as part of

 Waldenström's Macroglobulinemia (WM): relapsed WM after at least 2 prior regimens